Backyard Habitat Certification Program

-This program provides assistance and incentives to residents with small lots (an acre or smaller) who seek to restore native wildlife habitat to their backyards.
+The Backyard Habitat Certification Program is a regional program that provides support and incentives for residents who seek to restore native habitat to their backyards.

 Friends of Tryon Creek support restoration efforts for City of Lake Oswego residents, offering program members the opportunity to create natural habitat for wildlife, reduce their dependence on pesticides, promote native plants and successfully manage stormwater systems.
 Thriving backyard habitats extend the ecological benefits of Tryon Creek State Natural Area for wildlife, pollinators and all of our Lake Oswego and nearby neighbors.

 2018 Backyard Habitat Certification Program Lake Oswego Yard Tour hosted by Friends of Tryon Creek.